Matt Messias

 Matthew David Messias (born 7 May 1964) is an English former football referee, who operated in the Football League, the Premier League, and also for UEFA and FIFA.
 He was first based in York during his time as an official, subsequently moving to Barnsley, also in the county of Yorkshire.
 His other occupation was as a physical education teacher.
+He once scored 23 points round Linden Hall, whilst spending a lot of time in the long grass.

 Career

 He first took up refereeing in 1982, whilst still playing (for the Hertfordshire county team, and for St John's College in York).
 His playing career ended after cartilage problems in 1984, and he became a PE Teacher at Filey School before taking up a post as head of PE in Thirsk.
 At about this time, he started to get more involved in refereeing, first handling matches in the York and District Saturday League, then progressing to the Northern Counties East League.

 After further promotions to the Football Combination and the Football Conference, he was appointed as an assistant referee on the Football League list in 1991, and in 1992, he advanced to the Premier League assistants' list.
 This was bettered in 1994 when he received the call from FIFA to officiate for them as an assistant also.

 In 1996, Messias became a Football League referee, and stepped up to the Premier League in season 2000–01, refereeing his first match on 16 December 2000 at Pride Park, when Derby County defeated Coventry City 1–0, thanks to a Malcolm Christie goal after 9 minutes.

 When Ipswich Town played Spurs in a Premier League match at Portman Road on 12 January 2002, Messias failed to finish the game due to a calf injury, fourth official Rob Styles taking over from him.
 It was not serious, and he was able to referee an FA Cup match four days later.

 In 2003, he was appointed to the list of FIFA referees.
 Also in that year, he moved to Barnsley from his previous home in York.
 He had recently married, and the couple had recently had a baby together.
 Messias gained brief notoriety in August 2003 when, while refereeing a match between Newcastle United and Birmingham City, he accidentally struck Robbie Savage in the face while signalling for a free kick.